 So, here are the two colors closely related to China White are OC-19 SeaPearl and 960 Dove Wing.

 China White Vs SeaPearl

 Sharing quite a few similarities, Benjamin Moore Seapearl has deep beige undertones.

 With an LRV of 77.95 – this color feels quite airy, light, and homely!

 However, you must use this color for the base or even neutrals!
 It’s best to pair this color with blues and taupes.

 China White Vs Dove Wing

-Another similar color from the off-white collection, this one feels more light and soothing.
+Another similar color from BM whites, this one feels more light and soothing.

 With an LRV of 79.2, this is the lightest of them all!
 Check out my guide on BM Dove Wing!

 It doesn’t feel too greige – so in case you prefer that, this color makes a great option!